TheBeeMan/kernel-namespace/README.md

 Usually, mapping could be done in the user namespace or parent user namespce. it all depends on:

-- in user namespace, then ID-outside-ns is interpreted as a user ID (group ID) in the parent user namespace of the process PID.
+- in user namespace, ***then ID-outside-ns is interpreted as a user ID (group ID) in the parent user namespace of the process PID***.
 The common case here is that a process is writing to its own mapping file (/proc/self/uid_map or /proc/self/gid_map).

 - in parent user namespaces, then ID-outside-ns is interpreted as a user ID (group ID) in the user namespace of the process opening /proc/PID/uid_map (/proc/PID/gid_map).
 The writing process is then defining the mapping relative to its own user namespace.